JiyanBlack/Machine_Learning_Coursera_Note/Week8.md

 ### Elbow Method
 Draw the K - J graph, get a curve that decrease with the increase of K, select the elbow point(the point that curve stops decrease rapidly).
-But elbow method is not that clear in many situations
+But elbow method is not that clear in many situations, there is not a clear elbow in the graph.
 ### Make the cluster number serve the down-stream purpose
-example: want to make five different size t-shirts, so cluster the data into five different clusters, k = 5
+example: want to make five different size t-shirts, so cluster the data into five different clusters, k = 5.